 Our favorite is the Royal Bedding Plush Bamboo Filled Topper.

 It has a thickness of 2″, filled with 70% bamboo and 30% polyester, and the straps will fit mattresses up to 18″ deep.

 How do you know if a mattress pad is right for you?
 Read the description!
 Once you get past all of the fluff, here are the important features to note:

 Most pads will fit most mattresses, but not all of them will fit the extra-deep variety.
 Check to make sure the bands will fit your specific mattress depth.

 Some mattress pads indicate “dry clean only”.
-While you don’t have to wash a mattress pad on a weekly basis, being able to machine wash is very convenient.
+While you don’t have to wash a mattress pad every week, being able to machine wash is very convenient.

 If you look at a mattress pad, you’ll notice that the outer cover is quilted or stitched into a bunch of different squares (or other shapes).
 This quilting helps to keep the filling evenly distributed.